folio-org/edge-rtac/README.md

 See [edge-common](https://github.com/folio-org/edge-common) for a description of the security model.

+## Requires Permissions

+Intitutional users should be granted the following permission in order to use this edge API:
+- `rtac.all`

 ## Configuration

 See [edge-common](https://github.com/folio-org/edge-common) for a description of how configuration works.